ZRPedro/Linux-Scripting/Documentation/Commands.md

 `updatedb`: Updates the database created by updatedb utility.

 `locate filename.txt`: Locates the directory of filename.txt by searching in the database created by the updatedb utility

+# Manual pages

+## Man pages

+For the example of the man pages the sysctl command will be used.

+`man -f sysctl`: List all pages on the topic

+`man -k sysctl`: List all pages that discuss a specific topic (even if the specified subject is not present in the name)

+`man -a sysctl`: Display all pages with the given name in all chapters, one after the other

+`man 2 sysctl`: Displays the pages in the 2nd chapter

+## GNU Info

+`info`: Displays an index of available topics.
+You can browse through the topic list using the regular movement keys: arrows, Page Up, and Page Down. q to quit, h for help, and Enter to select a menu item.
+You can view help for a particular topic by typing info topic name.

+## Command help

+`sysctl --help`: To display a short description of the command.